pretix/pretix-docs/docs/topics/email.md

 If you want to change the general email settings for an individual event, you can unlock them for that event.
 Unlocking the settings is irreversible.
+Once they are unlocked, changing email settings for your organizer does not change the settings for this particular event anymore.
 Navigate to :navpath:Your event → :fa3-wrench: Settings → E-Mail: and click the :btn-icon:fa3-unlock: Unlock: buttons as required.

 ### Using system email server with a custom sender address